Play: Start, Stick, and Stay at Anything!

 I was destroyed in a chess game.
 It was Halloween 1998 when I saw some friends playing chess over a bench by the courtyard.
 They asked me if I wanted to play and I said yes!
 I thought that I was going to beat them through my natural intelligence.
 Then I lost.
 The following summer, I was determined to learn how to play.
 I don’t know why, but I was motivated to keep playing (and losing) for about 200 games.
 That translated to about 60 hours of practice before I could finally win a game!
 I’ve played thousands of games since.
 Today I wonder: what happened that made me start, stick, and stay at it?

-Consider that every new challenge we decide to embrace has a learning curve.
-On the y-axis we have learning (performance) and on the x-axis we have time (experience).
+Consider that every new challenge you decide to embrace has a learning curve.
+On the y-axis you have learning (performance) and on the x-axis you have time (experience).
 Learning difficult skills, like chess, require effort over a long period of time.
 Luckily, the learning cycle happened accidentally for me, and I was able to learn chess.
-Understanding these circumstances will help us apply them consciously to embrace our next personal challenge.
-How did chess happen for me?
+Understanding these circumstances will help you apply them consciously to embrace your next personal challenge.
+First, how did chess happen for me?

-- It was exciting and supportive (I was having fun with friends).
+- Exciting and supportive (I was having fun with friends).

-- It was captivating (I felt intrigued and drawn to the game).
+- Captivating (I felt intrigued and drawn to the game).

-- It was accessible (I practiced a lot online and met other learners).
+- Accessible (I practiced a lot online and met other learners).

 So why is it so hard to embrace a new challenge?
 Conventionally, we tend to approach them hermetically by holding in our emotions.
 We try not to show our initial struggles, and hope that we won’t need to work as hard for it.
 We also make unreasonable expectations about how we should perform, and consequently make ourselves feel bad for making mistakes.
 We put ourselves under a tremendous amount of pressure before we even begin!
 Think about it.
 Why did we end up associating learning and performing with our sense of self-worth?
 And when did we stop playing?